Lewuathe/readonly/README.md

 // You can update `obj` from moduleA moduleA.obj.A = "d";

-console.log(moduleB.obj.A);
+// This updates can be seen from moduleB console.log(moduleB.obj.A);

 // But if you update `obj` through moduleB, it will throws `UnableRewriteException`